 Purpose/Charge

 The Distance Education Standards Committee’s purpose is to work with State and District education policy to inform and assist college personnel in the relevant pedagogy and delivery of distance education.
-The committee will also develop and update a Miramar College handbook on best practices and online protocols in distance education.
+The committee will also develop and update a San Diego Miramar College handbook on best practices and online protocols in distance education.

 Committee Responsibilities